ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

 ElasticBLAST will place your results at gs://elasticblast-YOURNAME/results/BDQA.
 For your next search, you should use a different token than BDQA or remove those results, otherwise elastic-blast will refuse to run as it would overwrite your old results.

-This configuration file specifies two AWS instances, specified by "num-nodes", for your search.
+This configuration file specifies three AWS instances, specified by "num-nodes", for your search.
 The BLASTP program searches proteins from the BDQA WGS project (obtained from a public cloud bucket) against the refseq_protein database.

 In addition to the minimal parameters, the configuration file above includes some BLAST options.